-To compete effectively and maintain and expand its market share, Advantest must continue to enhance its business processes to lower the cost of its products, or introduce enhancements that lower overall testing costs.
+To compete effectively and maintain and expand its market share, Advantest must continue to enhance its business processes to lower the cost of its products or introduce enhancements that lower overall testing costs.
 Advantest also expects its competitors to continue to introduce new products with improvements in price and performance, as well as increasing their customer service and support offerings, and Advantest expects new market participants to launch low-price testers.
-Significant increases in competition may erode Advantest's profit margin and weaken its earnings.
+Significant increases in competition may weaken Advantest's earnings.

-e.
+f.
 Advantest may not be able to meet the targets set in its strategies and mid/long-term management goals